 So why are we flooding kids with candy on October 31st every year?

 First of all, Halloween doesn’t have to be ALL about the candies.
 Here are some healthier Halloween options I love.
-My girls don’t get chocolate nor candy every day or every week.
+My girls don’t get chocolate or candy every day or every week.
 However, I believe there’s a balance when it comes to what we feed our children.
 Don’t fall off your chair when I say this, but there is a place for sugar and sweets…and Halloween treats.

 In a world where we have easy access to sugar (and kids get exposure at school, playdates, etc) it’s really hard to avoid.
-Of course, I would be hands off if I lived on an island with no other humans.
+Of course, I would be hands-off if I lived on an island with no other humans.
 But that’s not reality (and it would be pretty lonely!).
 Deprivation can present challenges down the road if a child feels they have restricted access to certain foods (like sweets).
 That then backfires when they are no longer attached at our hip and have the freedom to make their own food choices.
 So restriction can fuel picky eating.
 You can learn more about how to raise healthy eaters in my free training.

 Setting up a healthy relationship with food starts now – and even on Halloween.